jonathan-robertson/logentrus/README.md

 I personally use Environment Variables for testing purposes and have done so in the example provided below.

 # Usage
-Just like with Logrus, it's best to define your options and attach this hook within `init` or in some early stage of your program.
+Just like with Logrus, it's best to define your options in `init` or in some early stage of your program.

 ```go
 package main